dev-cycles/contextive/src/intellij/contextive/README.md

 ## Known Issues

 * Not configurable - see [Plugin Configuration](#plugin-configuration)
+* Autocomplete list doesn't respect the case sensitive interpretation as described in the usage guide.
+IntelliJ does not yet respect the `isIncomplete' flag that forces re-computation of the list and is required to adjust the case of list items.
+See [IDEA-348829](https://youtrack.jetbrains.com/issue/IDEA-348829) for details.
 * Documentation not shown on hover in some files (files treated as 'plaintext' by the specific IDE).
 Use F1 to show the hover documentation at the current cursor position.
-This is an IntelliJ issue - see [IDEA-348497](https://youtrack.jetbrains.com/issue/IDEA-348497/Doc-popup-doesnt-appear-on-hover-in-LSP-API-based-plugins) for details.
+This is an IntelliJ bug, see [IDEA-348497](https://youtrack.jetbrains.com/issue/IDEA-348497/Doc-popup-doesnt-appear-on-hover-in-LSP-API-based-plugins) for details.
-* Auto-completion does not work at certain positions in files.
-This is under investigation with the JetBrains team.
+* Auto-completion does not work at certain positions.
+See [Issue #63](https://github.com/dev-cycles/contextive/issues/63)